Your Self Atlas

 Can I land in the middle of an axis?

 You can, and it's common.
-When you're near 50%, we show it — it means you move between both sides depending on context.
+When you're near 50%, we show it.
+That means you move between both sides depending on context.

 Continue your atlas